 Payment.
 Payment refers to the activities undertaken by a health care provider to obtain or provide reimbursement for the provision of health care.
 For example, Community Reach Center will use your information to develop accounts receivable information, bill you, and with your consent, provide information to your insurance company for services provided.
-The information provided to insurers and other third-party payers may include information that identifies you, as well as your diagnosis, type of service, date of service, provider name/identifier, and other information will be provided to the State of Colorado's Medicaid program, including but not limited to your treatment, condition, diagnosis, and services received.
+The information provided to insurers and other third-party payers may include information that identifies you, as well as your diagnosis, type of service, date of service, provider name/identifier, and other information about your condition and treatment.
+If you are covered by Medicaid, information will be provided to the State of Colorado's Medicaid program, including but not limited to your treatment, condition, diagnosis, and services received.
 You have a right to request a restriction on certain disclosures to your health plan if the disclosure is purely for carrying out payment or health care operations and the requested restriction is for services paid out-of-pocket.